Laura Glazebrook focuses on providing a personalized approach to restoring optimal function.

 Laura holds a Bachelors in Exercise Science and earned her Doctorate of Physical Therapy from the University of North Georgia in 2012.
 She spent the initial year of her career working with catastrophic injuries and outpatient pediatrics at Children’s Healthcare of Atlanta Scottish Rite Hospital.
 Prior to her matriculation, Laura completed her graduate research in pelvic floor physical therapy.
 Since then and after the birth of her son in 2017, Laura’s interest and passion for integrating pelvic floor physical therapy into her current practice has grown.

 Laura understands the importance of total body wellness when it comes to injury recovery for her clients as well as in her own life.
 While at Shepherd Center, Laura participated in the development of a resource bank for post-injury wellness, which included optimal nutrition and exercise.
 She introduced pediatric and adult participants to adaptive outdoor sports in clinics and volunteer camps.
-Laura believes in investing in local physical therapy programs, assisting in the development of PT and PTA students, and rehabilitation research.
+Laura believes in investing in local physical therapy programs, assisting in the development of PT and PTA students, and rehabilitation research across multiple diagnoses through both Shepherd Center and Emory University.

 Laura grew up in a dance studio, but currently enjoys an active lifestyle including running, triathlons, Pilates and yoga.
-In her time outside the office, she and her husband enjoy traveling and navigating the mayhem that comes with raising their son, Evan.
+In her time outside the office, she and her husband enjoy traveling and navigating the mayhem that comes with raising two young children.